Recruit missing talent: resources for tackling diversity on your board

 We all need help with:

-• Identifying and challenging our own unconscious biases – it's a human thing to generalise and categorise, but this can lead to faulty assumptions over time.
+• Identifying and challenging our own unconscious biases – it's human to generalise and categorise, but this can lead to assumptions over time.
 We have to examine ourselves for these unconscious biases and constantly challenge how they come out in our thoughts and actions

 • Identifying and challenging our institutional biases – like individuals, institutions can develop biases over time.
-For example, a preference for Russell Group candidates might simply be considered a highly selective recruitment process on the surface, but the latent effect is to eliminate candidates who faced systemic prejudices in education
+For example, a preference for candidates from Russell Group universities might be considered a highly selective recruitment process on the surface, but the effect of this is that it might eliminate candidates who faced systemic prejudices in education

-Until these unconscious issues are addressed, there will always be barriers for individuals with protected characteristics.
+Until these unconscious issues are addressed, there'll always be barriers for individuals with protected characteristics.
 They're 'protected' characteristics specifically because these individuals are most likely to suffer the consequences of bias.

-And it's not a one-way street.
-People with protected characteristics are unlikely to want to work somewhere that harbours biases against them, however unconscious these biases are.
-This will make it difficult to recruit and retain a diverse board.
+People with protected characteristics are also unlikely to want to work somewhere that harbours biases against them, however unconscious these biases are.

-The following is a short list of ED&I partners that specialise in educational and governance settings.
-Note that any references to commercial providers doesn't constitute an endorsement from The Key.
+The following is a short list of EDI partners that specialise in educational and governance settings.

 Fig Tree International